How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 - Are you a 'hat person' and have hats handy for times you end up outdoors in the sun unexpectedly?

-The easiest way to reapply zinc oxide sunscreen is with the Sheer Strength Pure Physical SPF 30 Powder Refresh Sunscreen.
+The easiest way to reapply zinc oxide sunscreen if you wear makeup is with a SPF 30+ powder sunscreen.

 Warmly,